ankush109/reelo-assignment/readme.md

 # Hi i am  Ankush Banerjee , a full stack developer and am profficient in node js , prisma , express ,mongodb for the backend development , am eager to learn anything that i might not know .
-I like to work with Reelo
+I am looking forwared to work with Reelo
 # thanks,
 # Ankush Banerjee